f5devcentral/f5-cloudserviceeaplab/README.rst

 5. Attacks
 ***********

-There are three types of attacks:
+We will be using three basic types of attacks to test our EAP instance:

 `1)` SQL Injection

-This attack inserts a SQL query via the input data field in the web application.
+This attack inserts a SQL query via the input data field in a web application.
 Such attacks could potentially read sensitive data, modify and destroy it.
 More detailed information can be found `here <http://bit.ly/2RfmXkw>`_.

 `2)` Illegal Filetype

-This attack combines valid URL path segments with invalid input to guess or brute-force download of sensitive files or data.
+This attack combines a valid URL path segment with invalid input to guess or brute-force download of sensitive files or data.
 More detailed information can be found `here <http://bit.ly/30NrAFF>`_.

 `3)` Threat Campaign

 These types of attacks are the category that F5 Labs tracks as coordinated campaigns that exploit known vulnerabilities.
-This particular attack simulates using a known Tomcat backdoor vulnerability.
+The attack type in our lab is simulating a known Tomcat backdoor vulnerability.
 The complete list of such threats can be found `here <http://bit.ly/36bPmfG>`_.

-Let’s now simulate an attack.
+Now, let's simulate some attacks.

-Go back to Postman and send the **Attack: Illegal Filetype** request.
+Within Postman select and send the **Attack: Illegal Filetype** request.

 .. figure:: _figures/170.png

-You can see the status of the attack in the **VIEW EVENTS** section of the F5 Cloud Services portal.
+To view the captured event we'll go back into the UI, under the **VIEW EVENTS** section of the F5 Cloud Services portal EAP instance.
+You can click on the event and explore the detail including the "View full request" option.

 .. figure:: _figures/138.png

-As you see, our "Illegal file type" attack has appeared on the list and its status is "Not blocked" for now.
+As you see, our "Illegal file type" attack has appeared in the events; notice the status is "Not blocked" as that was the state that we selected at the time of the creation of the instance.
+Let's now update from Monitoring to Blocking mode!

 6. Update Monitoring to Blocking via UI
 ***************************************

 For now all the threats of your app are only monitored without any actions taken.
 You can change monitoring to blocking both via the F5 Cloud Services portal and via Postman.
-Let's change monitoring to blocking for High-risk Attack Mitigation via the F5 Cloud Services portal, and for Malicious IP and Threat Campaigns via Postman in the next section.
+Let's start with changing from monitoring to blocking for High-risk Attack Mitigation via the F5 Cloud Services portal, and for Malicious IP and Threat Campaigns via Postman in the following section.

 `a)` In order to start blocking attacks, go to the **PROTECT APPLICATION** tab, then open **High-risk Attack Mitigation** and toggle **Blocking Mode** on.
-Click **Update**:
+Click **Update** (and give it a few seconds to update).

 .. figure:: _figures/105.png

 `b)` Testing the status

 Now that the protection mode is "blocking" for **High-risk Attack Mitigation**, you can re-send the **Attack: Illegal Filetype** request in Postman.
-After that go back to the F5 UI, open **VIEW EVENTS** and you will see the new attack with the "Blocked" status:
+After that go back to the EAP portal, open **VIEW EVENTS** and you will see the new attack with the "Blocked" status:

 .. figure:: _figures/119.png

-Note that its status is also updated in the **PROTECT APPLICATION** data card.
+Note the updated protection status in the **PROTECT APPLICATION** data card.

 7. Update Monitoring to Blocking via Postman